cocos/cocos-docs/en/advanced-topics/data-storage.md

 var userData = JSON.parse(cc.sys.localStorage.getItem('userData'));
 ```

+## Clear data

+We can clear the data from the storage when we don't need it anymore:

+`cc.sys.localStorage.clear()`

 ## Remove key-value pair

 We can remove a key-value data from the storage when we don't need it anymore: